Directed

 informs Danemore’s young wife, Dominique, who is not exactly grief-stricken.
 All

-the viewer knows at this point is Mitchum was hired a few years back
+the viewer knows at this point is that Mitchum was hired a few years back

 to write a glowing account of Danemore’s past life.
 Glowing but